-- Adapts the model iteratively to each single instance. - The adaptation is repeated for some number of epochs k. - The higher k, the more the model will be fit to the data. - Pro.
-Linear in n and k and, thus, particularly appropriate for big data. - Pro.
+- In each step, y is adapted to one training instance. - The adaptation is repeated for some number of epochs k. - The higher k, the more y will fit the data. - Pro.
+Linear in n and k and, thus, scales well with data size. - Pro.
 Can continually learn online, whenever given new training data. - Pro.
 Can make use of stochastic sampling methods. - Con.
 Does not guarantee to find the minimum.